Rizvi-Ahmed-Abbas-Nasir/Machine-Vision-Diploma-Final-Year-Project-AI-DESKTOP-CONTROLLER-/README.md

 AI Machine Vision Desktop Application

+This project is First Prize WINNER In V-TECHNOVATION 2023